coryroloff/docker-mediawiki/README.md

 ### Startup

-* Volume permissions are repaired
+* Volume permissions are repaired.
 * Directory mw-config is deleted if LocalSettings.php exists in /var/www/mediawiki.

 ## Short URLs